|Title:||Vice President for Intercollegiate Athletics|

 Lisa Campos was named the Vice President for Intercollegiate Athletics at Northern Arizona University on March 30, 2012.

-The success on and off the field continues, and over the past two years, Campos saw her department capture 22 total conference championships, four of which were team titles - men’s cross country, men’s indoor track & field, men’s outdoor track & field all captured Big Sky Championships while women’s swimming & diving won its first Western Athletic Conference Championships – and 19 student-athletes combined for 24 individual titles between cross country and track & field in the Big Sky and swimming & diving in the WAC.
-Beyond championships, the Lumberjacks produced 94 all-conference honorees and 20 student-athletes that combined for 32 All-American honors.
+The success on and off the field continues, and over the past two years, Campos saw her department capture 52 total conference championships.
+Most recently during the 2013-14, six teams – men’s cross country and men’s and women’s indoor and outdoor track & field all captured Big Sky Championships while women’s swimming & diving won its first Western Athletic Conference Championships – and 19 student-athletes combined for 24 individual titles between cross country and track & field in the Big Sky and swimming & diving in the WAC.
+Beyond championships, the Lumberjacks produced 183 all-conference honorees and 13 student-athletes that combined for 18 All-American honors.

-In the classroom, the Lumberjacks once again proved that academics is at the forefront of the student-athlete experience as NAU finished with a department-wide 3.09 cumulative GPA.
-Twelve of the department’s 15 programs achieved a GPA of at least 3.00 led by the women’s soccer team, who recorded a 3.57 GPA, followed by swimming & diving at 3.50 and soccer at 3.42.
+In the classroom, the Lumberjacks once again proved that academics is at the forefront of the student-athlete experience as NAU finished with a department-wide 3.125 cumulative GPA.
+Ten of 13 teams finished the 2012-13 academic year with a GPA of at least 3.00 led by the volleyball team, who recorded a 3.57 GPA, followed by swimming & diving at 3.50 and soccer at 3.42.
 Two student-athletes received CoSIDA/Capital One Academic All-District honors, one of which was named a CoSIDA/Capital One Academic All-American First Team honoree.
-NAU had 139 total student-athletes were named All-Academic by the Big Sky and WAC.
-A total of 56 student-athletes earned their degrees during the 2012-13 academic year, while the Lumberjacks also performed well on the APR Report published by the NCAA in June.
+NAU had 139 total student-athletes earn All-Academic honors by the Big Sky and WAC.
+A total of 58 student-athletes earned their degrees during the 2013-14 academic year.

-Campos made two coaching hires, changing the culture of NAU basketball with the hires of Jack Murphy from the University of Memphis to lead the Lumberjack men’s team and Sue Darling from the University of Arizona to head the women’s squad.
+Campos made four coaching hires, changing the culture of NAU basketball with the hires of Jack Murphy from the University of Memphis to lead the Lumberjack men’s team and Sue Darling from the University of Arizona to head the women’s squad.
 In her second year, she hired two coaches away from Conference USA.
 Ken Murphy from the University of Texas-El Paso was named to guide the volleyball program, and, from Southern Mississippi, Ki Kroll was hired to lead the men’s tennis program.

 Campos took over the leadership of the Lumberjack Athletics department after serving as the Senior Associate Athletic Director at the University of Texas at El Paso since August of 2006.